ethereum-optimism/design-docs/security/fma-multi-threaded-64-bit-cannon.md

 This document covers the conversion of the [Cannon Fault Proof VM](https://docs.optimism.io/stack/protocol/fault-proofs/cannon) to support multi-threading and 64-bit architecture.
 These changes increase addressable memory and support better memory management by unlocking garbage collection in the op-program.

+The multi-threaded Fault Proof VM is specified [here](https://github.com/ethereum-optimism/specs/blob/3abc17a68727e22c31a7a113be935943f717ee63/specs/experimental/cannon-fault-proof-vm-mt.md).

 ## Failure Modes and Recovery Paths